wp-plugins/fv-wordpress-flowplayer/readme.txt

 }`

 The image needs to be 100x106px normal version nad 200x212px hi res version.
 You only have to include the RTL version if your site runs in such language.

+= How can I change position of my custom logo? =

+You need to put the code below into your theme CSS.
+Also add some element ID in front of it to make sure it overrides the default Flowplayer CSS, in the following example we use #content which is present in most templates.
+The code sample puts it into top right corner, but you can move the values around to get the placement you need:

+`#content .flowplayer .fp-logo {
+	top: 10px;
+	right: 10px;
+	bottom: auto;
+	left: auto;
+}`

 = Volume control in player looks weird =